newaetech/chipwhisperer/docs/installing.rst

 Next, we'll need to update some passwords for the VM.
 Boot the virtual machine then:

  * Log in (user: vagrant pass: vagrant).
-You will be asked to update your password.
-Do so (make sure to record this password).

  * Setup a new password for Jupyter.
-This can be done by typing jupyter notebook password, then entering and verifying your new password.
+As of release 5.2.0, you will be prompted to set a password on startup if one doesn't exist for Jupyter.
+For older releases, simply type :code:`jupyter notebook password` in the command prompt, then set a password.
 Note that Jupyter will not start until this is done.
 This password will be needed to log into Jupyter, so make sure you record it as well.